 Stillman was about 20.
 I never lived with Stillman as his wife.
 Brigham Young came into our tent and asked me if I would marry Stillman and go with the Battalion.
 I said I didn't know and my mother said Yes do it.
 So Brigham married us and we went right off that same day - on a Monday morning.
 When I came back from Santa Fe, I worked as a laundress for the troops."
 Clark was a late enlister in Company D, so their marriage date was either Monday, July 20 or 27.
 Her divorce record in Aug 1847 noted the marriage location as Liberty Pole in Council Bluffs.
-Based on two different potential marriage dates, it is uncertain if she left before or with her sister when Thomas Williams came back to retrieve his wife and children.
+Based on two different potential marriage dates, it is uncertain if she left before but likely with her sister when Thomas Williams came back to retrieve his wife and children.

-Phoebe and her husband Clark along with her sister and her spouse and children were part of the Brown detachment sent to Pueblo and arrived in Salt Lake in July 1847.
+Phoebe and her husband Clark along with her sister and her spouse and children were part of the Brown detachment sent to Pueblo.
+As they left Santa Fe, Cooke ordered all 20 women leaving as laundresses so they could receive rations, although a few of the women were not original laundresses including Phoebe.
+They arrived in Salt Lake in July 1847.
 Within days of her divorce in early August, Phoebe used her maiden name of Merrill on a rebaptism record, likely considering her marriage was "annulled."